Esri/idp/Documentation/SAML/Configure Azure Entra ID.md

 - Use the Azure group filtering options.
 Add a filter in the advanced section of Azure group claims to ensure the response only includes the groups you want to send to ArcGIS

-- Implement [Azure application roles[(https://learn.microsoft.com/en-us/entra/identity-platform/enterprise-app-role-management) instead of Azure groups for authorization.
+- Implement [Azure application roles](https://learn.microsoft.com/en-us/entra/identity-platform/enterprise-app-role-management) instead of Azure groups for authorization.

-- Configure ArcGIS Enterprise (only available in version 11.3 and higher) to make direct queries to the graph API to retrieve group membership information.
+- If you are using Portal for ArcGIS(only available in version 11.3 and higher), configure ArcGIS to retrieve group membership information using the graph API.
-  - Configure Azure to support the Graph API.
-For instructions, please refer to the Azure documentation.
+  - Configure your Azure tenant to enable the following permissions for the Microsoft Graph API.
+For instructions, please refer to the [Azure](https://learn.microsoft.com/en-us/graph/migrate-azure-ad-graph-configure-permissions?tabs=http&pivots=entra-portal-api-permissions) documentation.
+    - User.Read.All
+	 - GroupMember.Read.All
+  - Configure ArcGIS to ignore the group attribute in the SAML assertion.
+     - Sign in to ArcGIS Enterprise as an administrator and click Organization > Settings > Security.
+     - In the Logins section, click on your current SAML configuration.
+     - Click "Show advanced settings"
+     - Disable the "Enable SAML based group membership" option.
+  - Configure ArcGIS with the Azure graph API properties corresponding to your ArcGIS app registration.
     - Sign in to the Portal Administrator Directory as an administrator of your organization.
 The URL is in the format https://webadaptorhost.domain.com/webadaptorname/portaladmin.
     - Click Security > Configuration > Update Identity Store
-  - In the Group store configuration (in JSON format) text box, paste your organization's Azure configuration (in JSON format)
+    - In the Group store configuration (in JSON format) text box, paste your organization's Azure configuration (in JSON format).
       ```
       {
         "type": "AZURE",
         "properties": {
       	  "CLIENT_ID": "The Application (client) ID",
-      	  "CLIENT_SECRET_PROP": "The client secret value (NOT the Secret ID)",
+      	  "CLIENT_SECRET_PROP": "The client secret value",
       	  "TENANT_ID_PROP": "The Azure Directory (tenant) ID"
         }
       }
       ```
+  - Create new groups in ArcGIS that map to your Azure groups.
+    - Sign in to ArcGIS Enterprise as an administrator and click Groups > Create group
+    - Under "Being a member of an Azure group" enter the Azure Group ID value.